2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### KA Conceptual Review

-Describe how app-based 2FA helps secure your account
+Describe how app-based 2FA helps secure your account.

 ## Creating a new store